Biosphere 2: Group dynamics: psychology, conflict, and cooperation

 The factions inside the bubble formed from a rift and power struggle between the joint venture partners on how the science should proceed, as biospherics or as specialist ecosystem studies (perceived as reductionist).
 The faction that included Poynter felt strongly that increasing research should be prioritized over degree of closure.
 The other faction backed project management and the overall mission objectives.
 On February 14, a portion of the Scientific Advisory Committee (SAC) resigned.
-Time magazine wrote: "Now, the veneer of credibility, already bruised by allegations of tamper-prone data, secret food caches and smuggled supplies, has cracked ... the two-year experiment in self-sufficiency is starting to look less like science and more like a $150 million stunt".
-In fact, the SAC was dissolved because it had deviated from its mandate to review and improve scientific research and became involved in advocating management changes.
-A majority of the SAC members chose to remain as consultants to Biosphere 2.
-The SAC's recommendations in their report were implemented including a new Director of Research Jack Corliss, allowing import/export of scientific samples and equipment through the facility airlocks to increase research and decrease crew labor, and to generate a formal research program.
-Some sixty-four projects were included in the research program that Walford and Alling spearheaded developing.
+Time magazine wrote: "Now, the veneer of credibility, already bruised by allegations of tamper-prone data, secret food caches and smuggled supplies, has cracked ... the two-year experiment in self-sufficiency is starting to look less like science and more like a $150 million stunt."
+The SAC was dissolved because it had deviated from its mandate to review and improve scientific research and became involved in advocating management changes.
+Some SAC members chose to remain as consultants to Biosphere 2.
+The SAC's recommendations in their report were implemented including a new Director of Research Jack Corliss, allowing import/export of scientific samples and equipment through the facility airlocks to increase research and decrease crew labor, and to generate the lacking formal research program.
+Some 64 projects were included in the research program that Walford and Alling spearheaded developing.

 Undoubtedly the reduced oxygen and the calorie-restricted, nutrient-dense diet contributed to low morale.
 The Alling faction feared that the Poynter group were prepared to go so far as to import food, if it meant making them fitter to carry out research projects.
 They considered that would be a project failure by definition.